 Augusta, Georgia Healthcare Attorneys

-Kevin Little and Lee Hamil Little are Georgia and South Carolina lawyers with extensive legal experience.
+Our business and Healthcare lawyers have extensive legal experience.
 They have represented Augusta area physicians, physician groups, and physician associations in connection with managed care contracts and disputes, reimbursement issues, and regulatory compliance issues.
 Augusta has a very strong healthcare industry, including University Hospital and numerous other hospitals, physician groups, and other medical providers in a Medical District that employs over 25,000 people.

 The Continuously Changing Healthcare Landscape

 Healthcare is the most regulated industry in the United States.
 The Supreme Court upheld the Affordable Care Act (“ACA,” a/k/a “Obama Care”) as the law of the land.
 The ACA and implementing regulations will profoundly affect physicians, hospitals and a host of other healthcare businesses.
 By 2022, the Congressional Budget Office estimates that 33 million Americans who would otherwise be uninsured will be insured because of the ACA.
 For physicians, the ACA has many well-intended elements, but the impact of the ACA upon the profession will not be positive according to many experts.